 Since its inception more than 25 years ago, the Tahoe Rim Trail has been thought of as a way to experience Tahoe’s beauty from its highest reaches.
 The trail, which runs along the ridge tops of Lake Tahoe, actually can be compressed into several digestible parts.
-It’s the perfect outdoor resource for young families who want a few hours to frolic among the wildflowers, or for the hardened through-hiker who would like to spend several days amid Tahoe’s high-elevation splendor.
+It’s the perfect outdoor resource for young families who want a few hours to frolic among the wildflowers or for the hardened through-hiker who would like to spend several days amid Tahoe’s high-elevation splendor.

-Getting there: Located right off Highway 431, one mile west of Mount Rose summit.
+Getting there: Located right off Highway 431, 1 mile west of Mount Rose summit.
 This trailhead, at about 8,740 feet, is conveniently located and is the gateway to the Spooner Summit trailhead, 22.3 miles.
 Of course, if you’re a beginner, you need only follow the moderate to easy terrain out as far as you’d like.
 There are plenty of historical markers for the history buffs.
-A bonus is the interpretive, handicap access one-mile hike that takes you on a pleasant, flat and easy walk through Tahoe Meadows itself.
-Remember water is scarce on this side of the TRT, so prepare accordingly.
+A bonus is the interpretive, handicap access 1-mile hike that takes you on a pleasant, flat and easy walk through Tahoe Meadows itself.
+Remember that water is scarce on this side of the TRT, so prepare accordingly.

 Getting there: South side of Highway 50 at the Spooner Summit sign.